kr45732/rust-query-api/examples/examples.md

 - `item_name` - filter auctions whose names contain this string
 - `tier` - filter auctions by tier
 - `item_id` - filter auctions by id
-- `enchants` - an enchant the auction should have (only works for enchanted books right now)
+- `enchants` - an enchant the auction should have (only for enchanted books right now)
 - `end` - filter auctions whose end time is after this (epoch timestamp in milliseconds)
+- `bin` - filter if the auction should be a bin (true) or regular auction (false) or both (do not provide parameter)
+- `bids` - filter auctions by their bidders or bid amounts.
+Most common use is to find a player's bids using `[{"bidder":"UUID"}]`
-- `sort` - sort by 'ASC' or 'DESC' bin price
+- `sort` - sort by 'ASC' or 'DESC' bin price / starting price
-- `limit` - number of items returned (defaults to 1)
+- `limit` - max number of auctions returned (defaults to 1)

 ## Pets
 - `key` - key to access the API